eryph-org/samples/tutorial/README.md

 Install-SSHClient
 ```

-Now lets first look up the catlet ip.
+Next, we will look up the catlet IP.
-A catlet automatically receives a internal IP that is accessable within the network of its project.
-If no project is specified, it will use the default project.
-So catlets project IP will most probably will be something like 10.0.0.11.
+A catlet gets an internal IP that's accessible within its project.
+If no project is specified, it uses the default.
+So catlet project IPs will be like 10.0.0.11.
-To access the catlet from the host (your machine) each catlet also has a NAT IP, that is accessable from the host.
+To access a catlet from the host, each catlet has a NAT IP.

 You can lookup both information with the `Get-CatletIp` cmdlet:

 ``` pwsh
 Get-CatletIp -Internal # for internal IP